mpinar/MachineLearning/Coursework_Mert_Pinar.md

 >Number of Support Vectors:  240

 About the testing, the same steps to the graph is achieved, that was the addition of an ID column to melt the data on.
-The results are checked according to MAPE error calculation and model work in an exceptional way according to Neural Net.
+The results are checked according to RMSE error calculation and model work in an exceptional way according to Neural Net.
 Moreover, the code and graphs for both prediction and cumulative are given in the below;
 ```r
 errorOnSvm <- sqrt(mean((signif(predictedOutput, digits = 5) - exchangeRateTest[3:68])^2))
 ### Error calculation